golang/website/_content/doc/tutorial/workspaces.md

    use (
        ./hello
-       ./example
+       ./example/hello
    )
    ```

-   The module now includes both the `example.com/hello` module and the `golang.org/x/example` module.
+   The module now includes both the `example.com/hello` module and the `golang.org/x/example/hello` module,
+   which provides the `golang.org/x/example/hello/reverse` package.

-   This will allow us to use the new code we will write in our copy of the `stringutil` module
+   This will allow us to use the new code we will write in our copy of the `reverse` package
-   instead of the version of the module in the module cache that we downloaded with the `go get` command.
+   instead of the version of the package in the module cache
+   that we downloaded with the `go get` command.

 3. Add the new function.

-   We'll add a new function to uppercase a string to the `golang.org/x/example/stringutil` package.
+   We'll add a new function to reverse a number to the `golang.org/x/example/hello/reverse` package.

-   Create a new file named `toupper.go` in the `workspace/example/stringutil` directory containing the following contents:
+   Create a new file named `int.go` in the `workspace/example/hello/reverse` directory containing the following contents:

    ```
-   package stringutil
+   package reverse

-   import "unicode"
+   import "strconv"

-   // ToUpper uppercases all the runes in its argument string. func ToUpper(s string) string {
-       r := []rune(s)
-       for i := range r {
-           r[i] = unicode.ToUpper(r[i])
-       }
+   // Int returns the decimal reversal of the integer i. func Int(i int) int {
+       i, _ = strconv.Atoi(String(strconv.Itoa(i)))
-       return string(r)
+       return i
    }
    ```